eerotal/depswarm/README.md

-# depstack - A wrapper for easily deploying Docker Swarm stacks with dependencies.
+# depstack - A wrapper for easily deploying Docker Swarm stacks with dependencies

 # Usage